edisleka/React-Native-Skeleton-Loader/src/components/README.md

 ## Best Practices

 1. Match skeleton layout to your actual content for better UX
-2. Use consistent animation duration across your app
+2. Use consistent animation duration across your app (default: 1500ms)
 3. Consider dark mode support by adjusting colors
 4. Compose simple skeletons for complex layouts
 5. Keep animations subtle and smooth
+6. Use aspect ratios for images instead of fixed heights
+7. Let content determine size with padding/margin

 ## Examples